 The Organization participates in the State's CalCap program that has been funded in part with Small Business Credit Initiative (SSBCI).
 SSBCI is a federal program that provides funding to States to expand access to credit for small businesses.
 Through this program, the State of California provides cash reserves that protect Working Solutions against potential credit losses.
 When an enrolled loan is charged off Working Solutions can claim 100% of the loss to CalCap.
 This protection is limited to the amount of cash in those reserves.
 Historically, loans with a risk rating of Pass IV are enrolled in the program.
-Beginning in 2019, all new loans are enrolled in the program.
-As of September 30, 2020 and 2019, approximately 65% and 52%, respectively, of loans outstanding are enrolled in this program.
+As of September 30, 2021 and 2020, approximately 30% and 65%, respectively, of loans outstanding are enrolled in this program.

-The following table discloses the loan loss reserve available from CalCap as of September 30, 2020 and 2019:
+The following table discloses the loan loss reserve available from CalCap as of September 30, 2021 and 2020:

-2020 2019
+2021 2020

-Working Solutions contributions to CalCap reserve State contributions to CalCap reserve \$ 207,838 122,814 \$ 181,644 143,879
+Working Solutions contributions to CalCap reserve State contributions to CalCap reserve \$ 85,756 42,878 \$ 207,838 122,814

-Total CalCap reserve \$ 330,652 \$ 325,523
+Total CalCap reserve \$ 128,634 \$ 330,652